This white paper demonstrates how an effective B2B pricing strategy can improve your company’s bottom line and profitability in the long-term.

 Good pricing means knowing where your power is.
 If the value is strong, there is an opportunity either to raise prices or grow share.
 If the value is weak, pricing must be adjusted accordingly to protect your brand.
 Otherwise, you risk becoming irrelevant.

-by Paul Hunt – President Groupon Inc. An increasing number of clients have been evaluating the Groupon model and trying to assess whether it is right for their business.
-This is a difficult question that often leaves high level executives perplexed.
-In order to make an informed decision it is essential that you approach this […]
+An increasing number of clients have been evaluating the Groupon model and trying to assess whether it is right for their business.
+This is a difficult question that often leaves high-level executives perplexed.
+In order to make an informed decision, it is essential that you approach this decision in a process-oriented manner.

 If your segmentation isn’t leading you into a discussion about behaviour, price structure, innovation and offer design, you probably have a large untapped opportunity.
 Read how segmentation can be the backbone of your pricing strategy.

-From the Financial Post, March 01 – Pamela Heaven Why was your airplane overbooked?
+Why was your airplane overbooked?
 How come the price for a hotel room changes from day to day and how do car-rental companies know how many cars to have at any given airport?
-These questions and more can be answered by looking at the management science tools used […]
+These questions and more can be answered by looking at the management science tools used by some businesses to manage revenue, costs and capacity utilization.

-by Paul Hunt – President Your boss gives you a seemingly impossible task: Increase profits by 12.5%.
+Your boss gives you a seemingly impossible task: Increase profits by 12.5%.
 How do you respond?
 Some managers might spend a great deal of time trying to persuade the boss to reduce her expectations.
 A more productive response would be to improve management of prices by just 1%.
-If the […]

-Posted by Greg Thomas, Pricing Research Director at Pricing Solutions.
 Many commodity prices seem to be starting to inflate again.
-Wheat in particular has shot up over 25% (see The Economist August 7th 2010 pp94).
-Wheat is an important input into numerous food products and will likely impact process food prices at retail in the coming […]
+Wheat, in particular, has shot up over 25% (see The Economist August 7th 2010 pp94).
+Wheat is an important input into numerous food products and will likely impact process food prices at retail in the coming year.

 You might have noticed by now that Amazon and E-book pricing have been part of the biggest pricing news of the past week.
 This article touches upon an interesting pricing model, which the author believes will not benefit the actual publishers that wanted to enforce it.

-Curious note about Ford’s new pricing strategy on one of their models.
+A curious note about Ford’s new pricing strategy on one of their models.
 As I understood it, they are cutting prices on a new 2011 model but offering a premium for an upgrade to a smaller motor with less power, but with the perk of being an EcoBoost engine.
 Interesting.
-Click here to read more.